Claypits Carpark, Jindabyne

 ‘Major encroachment’ is a professional term used to describe the level of impact to a particular tree’s structural root system.
 Industry research shows that this level of impact increases the likelihood that affected trees will be dangerously destabilised if left in place.
 Trees affected to this degree of encroachment are also unlikely to survive.

 These significantly impacted trees must be removed to help ensure that our community can continue to enjoy the Claypits and foreshore area safely into the future.
-Removals will begin Saturday 24 May 2025.
+Removals began Saturday 24 May 2025.

 All trees removed will be replaced with high-quality mature trees once the current works are complete.
 Under the project plan for this stage of the Claypits upgrades, the total number of trees in the area will be increased, despite these required removals.